-With all this information, the server is able to run all of the server-side code, translate all of the server-side controls into standard HTML and JavaScript, and assemble an HTML page that will be returned to the calling browser.
+With this information, the server is able to run all of the server-side code, translate all of the server-side controls into standard HTML and JavaScript, and assemble an HTML page that will be returned to the calling browser.
 If the page that is returned includes client-side script, that script will be run on the client-side machine, by that browser, when the page is rendered.

 The .aspx files can also contain script blocks, usually written in JavaScript, to be executed on the client.
-Remember, server-side code is executed on the server; client-side script is executed on the client's machine by the browser.
+Server-side code is executed on the server; client-side script is executed on the client's machine by the browser.

-The normal structure for an ASP.NET with AJAX application is this: the markup (content) file will contain controls.
+The normal structure for an ASP.NET with AJAX application is this: the markup (content) file contains controls.
 Some of the controls will be server controls.
-Their code (which will execute on the server) is written in a second file called the codebehind file.
-Other controls are AJAX controls, and their code is sometimes written in script blocks in the markup file, or more commonly, it is buried in .dll files provided to you by Microsoft (and thus not visible to you as script code), but which is interpreted by the browser on the client machine.
+You already saw a server control in the HelloWorld example-Button1.
+The event handler code you wrote for Button1 was stored in a second file called the code-behind file, and executed on the server.
+The server controls also contain other code that enables their basic functions, but you usually won't be able to access that.
+Other controls are AJAX controls, and their code is sometimes written in script blocks in the markup file, or more commonly, it is buried in .dll files provided to you by Microsoft (and thus not visible to you as script code), but which is interpreted by the browser on the client machine, so you don't need to worry about how it's done.

-There are also HTML controls that are passed "as is" to the client machine's browser: such as tables, and (the line break tag), and so on.
+There are also HTML controls that are passed "as is" to the client machine's browser, such as tables, and (the line break tag), and so on.

-ASP.NET also allows you to create so-called HTML-server controls, which are HTML controls with the tag runat="server" but these are not commonly used, and won't appear in this book.
+ASP.NET also allows you to create so-called HTML-server controls, which are HTML controls with the tag runat="server", but these are not commonly used, and won't appear in this book.